How (and Why) to Blog Your Retirement

 Blogging is all about sharing your experience, and as someone older, you may have a lot to say.
 This is an opportunity for you to teach your audience something new, and you will be appreciated for it.

-Study after study show that it is important for people to have a purpose, community and intellectual stimulation.
+Study after study shows that it is important for people to have a purpose, community, and intellectual stimulation.
 Work often provides these benefits.
-Blogging can help you retain that vitality — but on your own schedule and your own terms.
+Blogging can help you retain that vitality but on your own schedule and your own terms.

 Not all blogs need to be commercial enterprises.
 You might want to write something just for your friends and family or an organization you are involved with.
 Whatever and for whomever you write, your content can live forever online.

-You can create a quite meaningful online corner you can be proud of.
+You can create a meaningful online corner you can be proud of.

 Many of us dream of being a published author, but writing a book can be overwhelming.

-The irony though is that so many bloggers end up with great books based on their blog entries.
+Blogging allows us to think about what we want to say in bite-sized chunks.
+The irony is that many bloggers end up with great books based on their blog entries.

 Once you become a blogger, you’ll need to provide valuable sources to back up your words.
 This will inspire you to investigate and to update your own knowledge base, which is a great mental exercise.